tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 layout: blog
 ---

 The world of work is changing.

 AI, WFH & layoffs.
 WTF.
 The social contract between employers and employees is weakened.
 In this world of work - people don't want to engage with a *professional network*.

 Meanwhile, in a world of doomscrolling, algorithmic feeds and fake news - social media is the new tobacco.
 People don't want to engage with another *social network*.

 So we need a new script for the world of work.
 Maybe the future is...
 LinkedIn?

-I think LinkedIn sits in a unique space - a culture moment around work, coupled with a unique proposition: real networks and real utility.
+I think LinkedIn sits in a unique space - a cultural moment around work, coupled with a unique proposition: real networks and real utility.

-What if LinkedIn positioned itself not as a professional or social network but as a **learning network**.
+What if LinkedIn positioned itself not as a professional network or social network but as a **learning network**.
 A personal learning network for every user - centered on their personal development.

 First, let's dive into how the world is changing.